margatampu/laravel-inspector/README.md

 ```

 ## Setup env file

 After installation and some integration, you need to update setup in your `.env` file.
 Besides database setting, you can add variable:
 - `INSPECTOR_AUTHORIZATION`, to store your generated auth token.

 Don't forgot to change your `APP_URL` as well with your current application domain url.
 It is use as api route url to store all your inspector data.

 ## Go ahaed

-For expert use, you can ignore last step for integration steps, and copied laravel-inspector api routes manually to your `routes/api.php` file and use your own controller to main data before store to database.
+For expert use, you can ignore last step for integration steps for copying inspector API, and copied laravel-inspector api routes manually to your `routes/api.php` file and use your own controller to maintain data before store to database.

 Then, you can store your destination url in `.env file` using this variables: